the-themis-benchmarks/home/README.md

 ### 3. Optimize and enhance existing supported tools

-In the accepted paper, **Section 4.2 and 4.3** point out many optimization opportunities and future research for improving existing testing tools.
+In Themis's paper, **Section 4.2 and 4.3** point out many optimization opportunities and future research for improving existing testing tools.
 By using Themis,

 * The tool authors or other researchers can debug/validate the tool improvement and evaluate/compare with new testing tools
 * We can contribute new enhancement features to the original tools by pull requests because Themis forked the testing tools from their original repositories.